Sephike/final_project_test/README.md

 ![Final sql Table List](https://github.com/Sephike/predict_user_score/blob/main/Images/final_SQL_table_list.PNG)

 To prevent potential bias, duplicate names were dropped.
 To make the joins successful, the name columns were made as all uppercased letters.
-After the final cleaning of the files.
-Next, two left joins on the files were done using SQL to create a final file, leaving about 1400 rows of clean and useful data.
+After the final cleaning of the files, they were imported into PgAdmin using SQL.
+Next, two left joins were done on the tables using SQL to create a final table, leaving about 1400 rows of clean and useful data.

 ![Database Connection](Images/rejected_images/database_connection.png)

 ## Machine Learning
 ### Preprocessing and Feature Selection
 The Genre and ESRB ratings columns were converted to the categorical column with the get_dummies() function.
-Using the get_dummies() function converts each unique data point into a separate column with either 0 or 1 indicators.
+Using the get_dummies() function, it converts each unique data point into a separate column with either 0 or 1 indicators.
 The Metascore data was then divided by 10 to be in the same scale with the critic score and user score.

 ### Simple statistical analysis
 - View global sales across regional sales